bharathane/anchros-frontend/README.md

 deployed url = https://anchros-frontend.vercel.app/

-In this assignment, you will be tasked with designing and developing a discussion forum web application.
-The application should allow users to create accounts, post posts for discussion, comment on these posts, and reply to comments.
+It is a discussion forum web application. this application allow users to create accounts, post posts for discussion, comment on these posts, and reply to comments.
 Additionally, users should be able to view all commented posts, as well as a list of their own posts with the number of comments.

 Task Breakup